OpenZeppelin/openzeppelin-token-registry/README.md

 $ direnv allow
 ```

 Now you may configure the [ZOS Vouching](https://github.com/zeppelinos/zos-vouching) contract addresses.
-The project already has Ropsten addresses configured for a mock ZOS Vouching contract instances.
+The project is already configured with [mock zOS Vouching](https://github.com/DeltaCamp/zos-vouching-mock) Ropsten contract addresses.
 You'll notice a file called `networks/3.json`.
 If you just want to get up and running, you can generate the Truffle artifacts like so:

 ```
 $ yarn apply-registry